astronomer/airflow-guides/guides/connections.md

 Test the connection by clicking on the `Test` button.

 The last step is writing the DAG using the `SnowflakeToSlackOperator` to run a SQL query on a Snowflake table and post the result as a message to a Slack channel.
-The `SnowflakeToSlackOperator` needs both, the connection id pointing towards the snowflake connection `snowflake_conn_id` and the connection id for the Slack connection `slack_conn_id`.
+The `SnowflakeToSlackOperator` requires both the connection id for the Snowflake connection (`snowflake_conn_id`) and the connection id for the Slack connection (`slack_conn_id`).

 ```Python
 from airflow import DAG